AdamKITZ/SWP_Fabi-Adam/README.md

 ## currently in work by @AdamKITZ & @stampFabian

-My team partner and me are together developing a plugin for the well-known Java game Minecraft: Java edition.
+Together we are developing a plugin for the well-known Java game Minecraft: Java edition.
 We are rebuilding an existing game mode called “Bedwars” where multiple players or teams are battling against each other.
-Target is to destroy other players beds because then, they will no longer respawn after their dead
+Target is to destroy other players beds because then, they will no longer respawn after their death.

 ### Trigger